 Adjusting Spice Levels

 The beauty of Kung Pao Beef lies in its ability to adapt to everyone’s spice tolerance.
-If you prefer a milder dish:
+For instance, for a milder dish, reduce the number of dried chilies to 3-4.
+In addition, remove the chili seeds to further cut down the heat intensity.

-For spice lovers, increase the dried chilies or even add a teaspoon of Sichuan peppercorns for a signature numbing heat.
+On the other hand, for spice lovers, increase the dried chilies or even add a teaspoon of Sichuan peppercorns for a signature numbing heat.
+Ultimately, these small adjustments will make the recipe perfect for your taste buds.

 Kung Pao Beef Variations